 If great artists went into this issue and began leading the way, so much good could happen over night.

-To round off on a more positive note, it’s great to see what Julie’s Bicycle has been able to push through in the arts sector in the United Kingsom.
+It’s great to see what Julie’s Bicycle has been able to push through in the arts sector in the United Kingsom.
 These are the kind of initiatives arts sectors all over the world can take inspiration from.